cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 ![alt text](/assets/screenshots/Retro/4.png)

->With valid credentials in hand, the next typical step in Active Directory enumeration is to try pulling a list of all domain users and testing for common attacks like AS-REP Roasting (for users not requiring pre-authentication) and Kerberoasting (for service accounts with SPNs).However, in this lab, those techniques didn’t yield any results — so we’ll be diving deeper into these attacks in upcoming labs where they’re more relevant.
+>With valid credentials in hand, the next typical step in Active Directory enumeration is to try pulling a list of all domain users and testing for common attacks like `AS-REP Roasting` (for users not requiring pre-authentication) and `Kerberoasting` (for service accounts with `SPNs`).However, in this lab, those techniques didn’t yield any results, so we’ll be diving deeper into these attacks in upcoming labs where they’re more relevant.
 {: .prompt-tip }

 Users